 Do NOT wear a ‘business suit’ that makes it look like you just left your job selling used cars in the 1980’s (e.g. a suit that doesn’t fit well).
 Wearing a suit is not something that you have to wear or should feel remotely obligated to wear if you’re going to the nightclubs in Vegas.

-For those of you who are going to the pool parties, I would recommend a non-obnoxious bathing suit that is likely on the shorter side and not baggy.
+Do NOT wear a super obnoxious bathing suit to a pool party and do NOT wear a bathing suit that hits your knees or is baggy.
 You’ll see a lot of bold bathing suits there, so unless you’re the bachelor or feel like you’re trying to get attention, stick with a nice, muted color, bathing suit that sits above your knees.

 If you want to wear something conservative when going out in Las Vegas, I would recommend nice fitting dark blue or black denim, nice dark brown or black dress shoes, and a dark color button down that looks good untucked.
 Again, all of the links above are a strong reference point.